 - the first instalment is due before or at enrolment in September

-- the second is due by 31 January
+- the second is due by the 31st of January

 Can my fees be waived?